magcox5/climate_change_2038/README.md

 Effects of Climate Change:
 * Temperatures - increasing - leads to more extreme weather events and melting of sea ice, which leads to:

-* Sea Level - Sea Level is difficult to measure due to tidal changes.
+* Sea Level Rise - Sea Level is difficult to measure due to tidal changes.
 Satellite sensors are used to measure the global mean sea level.
 Overall sea level rising causes coastal flooding, resulting in islands to be submerged and population displacement.
 Therefore sea level rise is an important dataset to monitor.

 ### Analysis: